-- The legal duty on academies to safeguard and promote the welfare of children, as described in Section 175 of the Education Act 2002 and in compliance with Section 11 of the Children Act 2004; - The legal requirements of The Children and Social Work Act 2017. - The statutory guidance "Keeping Children Safe in Education Statutory Guidance for Schools and Colleges" - Sept 2023 - The Public Sector Equality Duty- 2011 - The government's "Working Together to Safeguard Children 2018" which sets out statutory guidance for agencies; - The government's non-statutory guidance "What to do if you're worried a child is being abused" March 2015, to identify child abuse and neglect and take appropriate action in response. - The non-statutory government advice "Information Sharing" July 2018; - The duties of the Counter Terrorism and Security Act 2018; - The government's "Prevent Duty for schools" July 2015; Inspire Multi Academy Trust is a company limited by guarantee registered in England & Wales No. 10427291
+- The legal duty on academies to safeguard and promote the welfare of children, as described in Section 175 of the Education Act 2002 and in compliance with Section 11 of the Children Act 2004; - The legal requirements of The Children and Social Work Act 2017. - The statutory guidance "Keeping Children Safe in Education Statutory Guidance for Schools and Colleges" - Sept 2023 - The Public Sector Equality Duty- 2011 - The government's "Working Together to Safeguard Children 2023" which sets out statutory guidance for agencies; - Prevent Duty Guidance, Dec 2023 - The government's non-statutory guidance "What to do if you're worried a child is being abused" March 2015, to identify child abuse and neglect and take appropriate action in response. - The non-statutory government advice "Information Sharing" July 2018; Inspire Multi Academy Trust is a company limited by guarantee registered in England & Wales No. 10427291